tamdye/CourseProject/README.md

 Step 5:  Summarize the data to find the average of each variable by subject and activity.

   I called the library(dplyr) and used the group_by() function to summarize FinalData into a long, tall tidy data set that is grouped by subject, activity, and variable.
 Then I used the summarize() function to summarize all of the measures to the mean of that measure.
+This is important in the tidy sense because the prior data set had mutliple identical rows representing   measures at points in time that were not labeled as such.
 Finally, I used the write() function to output the final tidy text   file.